raygun101/MarkupKit/README.md

 This markup would produce a label containing the literal text "@hello", rather than the localized text to which the key "hello" refers in the string bundle.

 ### Data Binding
 Attributes whose values begin with "$" represent data bindings.
 The text following the "$" character represents the key path of a property in the document's owner to which the corresponding view property will be bound.
-Bindings are bi-directional, such that an update to either the owner or the view will be automatically reflected in the other.
+Bindings are implemented using [key-value observing](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/KVO.html), so any KVO-compliant property defined by the owner can be bound to a view.

 For example, an owning class might define a bindable property called `name` as follows: